int

 • slot machines of one kind.

-Also, here you can find keno.
+Additionally, you can find keno here.

 • In poker and blackjack, the return should be from 83% to 98%;

-• in keno - from 75% to 95%;
+• In keno, from 75% to 95%;

-• n slots - from 80% to 95%.
+• In slots, from 80% to 95%.

 As usual, information about the actual RTP is not provided.